WHAT IS A DERMATOLOGIST?

 On any given day, a dermatologist may treat patients with melanoma (a type of skin cancer that can turn deadly), warts, eczema, or another long-term disease.
 That same day, a dermatologist may also see a patient who has a condition caused by problems with the immune system like psoriasis, a skin reaction like allergic contact dermatitis, or a skin infection that could become very serious if left untreated.

 Dermatologists also treat patients who want help with cosmetic concerns.
 This includes helping patients with aging skin achieve a more youthful appearance, removing unwanted fat or hair, and diminishing scars due to acne or other causes.

 People entrust their cosmetic concerns to board-certified dermatologists because these doctors have advanced knowledge of cosmetic treatments.
 They also know the skin and the anatomy of the nerves and muscles that lie beneath the skin.
-This expertise helps them choose the best cosmetic approach for each patient, assists in avoiding issues with unsuitable treatments, and correct an issue quickly if it happens.
+This expertise helps them choose the best cosmetic approach for each patient, assists in avoiding issues with unsuitable treatments, and corrects an issue quickly if it happens.

 Another benefit of seeing a board-certified dermatologist for your cosmetic concern is to make sure your concern is truly cosmetic.
 For example, a pimple that won’t go away could be skin cancer.
 Dermatologists can spot problems like this, which you may not know you have.